 The automatic isn't hesitant, but shifting it manually means putting a hand to the shift lever--the Verano isn't offered with shift paddles.
 Shifting manually is almost counterintuitive anyway--the Verano is so quiet, the engine always sounds distant, and the perceptions of speed always seem remote.

 The Verano Turbo pitches a more solid game at the other turbocharged compact we've driven, the Mercedes CLA.
-With displacement downsized to 2.0 liters and augmented with a blower, the Verano Turbo's boosted to 250 horsepower and peak torque of 260 pound-feet, available down at 1,700 rpm to a useful 5,500 rpm.
+With displacement shrunken to 2.0 liters and augmented with a blower, the Verano Turbo's boosted to 250 horsepower and peak torque of 260 pound-feet, available down at 1,700 rpm to a useful 5,500 rpm.
 There's hardly a growl or whistle to let on how it's spooling up to full boost, but the Verano Turbo can reel off 60-mph runs in 6.2 seconds or less.
-Top speed is tire-limited to 129 mph, and gas mileage barely suffers a mile per gallon.
+Top speed is limited by the tires to 129 mph, and fuel economy barely suffers a single mile per gallon.
 It's a clearly different, and happier, animal from the base powertrain.

 The differences are far more subtle at the ride-and-handling level.
 The Verano's suspension design and geometry are shared with the Cruze.
 Front MacPherson struts are paired with a Z-link (Watt's linkage) design in back.
-GM engineers argue that you actually get better, more predictable response and better body control on quick transitions—no matter the surface. even compared to an independent setup.
+It's not a high-tech independent setup, but GM engineers argue that it provides predictable response as well as solid body control during quick transitions.

 A fairly quick steering ratio (combed with the fat, smalerl-diameter steering wheel) provides a hint of sport.
 The brakes suggest otherwise; they're strong, but the pedal is spongy in its feel.